ChengGuo2000/Learning-Notes_LLM-from-Scratch/reading_notes/chapter-1.md

 - We will pretrain an LLM, and also learn how to reuse only available model weights and load them into the architecture we will implement, so that we can skip the expensive pretraining stage.

 ## GPT
-- Next-word prediction: self-supervised learning, which is a form of self-labeling.
+- **Next-word prediction**: self-supervised learning, which is a form of self-labeling.
     - We can use the next word as the label that the model is supposed to predict.
 - Just a decoder part of the original transformer.
 - **Autoregressive model**: incorporates their previous outputs as inputs for future predictions.